 Along with a decline in enrollment, the District has experienced declining regionalization revenue from the State at a time when costs have increased.
-Ultimately, like our families, with declining resources we must right-size our budget to live within our means.
+Ultimately, like our families, with declining resources we must rebalance our budget to live within our means.

-For the 2023-24 budget year, based on very early indicators of what our resources and expenses may be, the district faces a significant overspending of estimated available revenue and a depletion of our fund balance (or "savings account”).
+For the 2023-24 budget year, based on early indicators of what our resources and expenses may be, the district faces a significant overspending of estimated available revenue and a depletion of our fund balance (or "savings account”).
 Mitigation measures will be necessary to reduce expenditures enough to balance the budget and ensure we have adequate fund balance for unexpected expenses.

 “Student learning and growth are at the forefront of our work to establish effective and sustainable fiscal management of Shoreline Schools,” said Superintendent Susana Reyes.
 “We are committed to transparent communication and active community engagement throughout this challenging process and the difficult decisions that lie ahead.
 Together, we will remain dedicated to achieving our mission: Provide a collaborative learning community which engages all students in learning the academic and work-life skills needed to achieve their individual potential and become responsible citizens.”